 Sleep is so important for our bodies and yet, few of us get enough and/or the quality of sleep we need to stay healthy.
 1 in 3 adults don’t get enough hours of sleep each night…and that doesn’t take into account sleep quality.
 In a perfect world, with perfect nutrition and not stress, 7 hours is how long we should be sleeping every night.
 In reality, with much less perfection, our bodies often need closer to 8 hours.

 Our bodies heal when we sleep.
 There are two states we can be in…fight or flight, or rest and restore.
 Our bodies heal when we are in a rest and restore state.
 Everyday life for most people makes it difficult to be in rest and restore mode while we’re awake, even if you’re fortunate enough to have little stress in your life.
 Getting sufficient and good quality sleep should be a top lifestyle priority for everyone, regardless of their state of health.
-Sleep for 7-8 hours nightly does a body good: it decreases disease risk, help manage appetite and control weight loss/gain, improves immune function, and supports mental health.
+Sleeping for 7-8 hours nightly does a body good: it decreases disease risk, helps manage appetite and control weight loss/gain, improves immune function, and supports mental health.
 So good!

 So how can you make sure to get enough, good quality ZZZs, even when you feel like there are still things you need to do before bed (that last part is aimed at all my Type A peeps…)?